nanlii/udacity_data_scientist_recommendation_engines/README.md

 ## Project Motivation <a name="motivation"></a>

-In the IBM Watson Studio, there is a large collaborative community ecosystem of articles, datasets, notebooks, and other A.I. and ML. assets.
+In the IBM Watson Studio, there is a large collaborative community ecosystem of articles, datasets, notebooks, and other AI and ML. assets.
 Users of the system interact with all of this.
-In this project, I created several recommendation systems in order to determine the potential improvements of different reocmendation methods.
+In this project, I created several recommendation systems to determine the potential improvements of different recommendation methods.

 ## File Descriptions <a name="files"></a>
+...bash
 .
 ├── Recommendations_with_IBM.html #html version
 ├── Recommendations_with_IBM.ipynb #main notebook with all the analysis